 Waacking contains quite a few movements from Jazz and Urban Dance as well as elements of acting.
 It is a mix of different dance styles.
 Since Waacking is a freestyle club dance, the focus of this class will be learning waacking technique as well as a lot of freestyle training.
 There will also be a few choreographies and a lot of combos to practise the new learned moves.

-If the class description above doesn't say otherwise, all of our classes are open drop in classes.
-That means you don't need to register for this class in advance.
-Just be at the studio about 15 minutes prior to the start time and sign in for the class at the front desk.
+Please register for this class in our class calendar.
+Here you can book specific dates and you can also pay online.
+If you are a contract member of motion*s the booking is free of charge for you.
+Be at the studio about 15 minutes prior to the start time and sign in for the class at the front desk.
 More questions you might have you'll find answers to in our FAQ.

 This post is also available in: Deutsch